imtiaza1/GIVE_AID/README.md

 3. Use the login credentials or register as a new user to start donating.

 ---
+## 🙌 Acknowledgements
+A special thanks to all contributors, testers, and users who helped make this project a success.
+Your support is greatly appreciated!

+---

 ## 📜 License
 This project is licensed under the **MIT License**.
 Contributions and modifications are welcome!